jamesbowman/py-bteve/docs/index.rst

       Restarts the EVE core.

+  .. method:: rd(a, n)

+      Read directly from EVE memory

+      :param int a: address in EVE memory
+      :param int n: number of bytes to read
+      :return bytes: memory contents

+  .. method:: wr(a, bb)

+      Write directly to EVE memory

+      :param int a: address in EVE memory
+      :param bytes bb: bytes to write

+  .. method:: rd32(a)

+      Read a 32-bit value from EVE memory
+      :param int a: address in EVE memory
+      :return int: memory contents

+  .. method:: wr32(a, v)

+      Write a 32-bit value to EVE memory

+      :param int a: address in EVE memory
+      :param int v: value to write

+  .. method:: is_finished()

+      Returns True if the EVE command FIFO is empty

+      :return bool: True if the EVE command FIFO is empty

+      This method is the non-blocking equivalent of :meth:`EVE.finish`.

+  .. method:: result(n = 1)

 The class :class:`EVE` contains all the methods for acting on the EVE hardware.

 .. class:: EVE